inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 ### Structure

-This is an outilne of what the structure of the filesystem will look like; it's a high level overview seen by Node.js serving a specific inexor player; the parameters mentionened are not necesessarily backed by Inexor and they are not necessarily synced. **TODO: IMPROVE**
+This is an outline of what the structure of the filesystem will look like; it's a high level overview seen by Node.js serving a specific inexor player; the parameters mentioned are not necessarily backed by Inexor and they are not necessarily synced. **TODO: IMPROVE**

 ```
 # The basic tree